 To maximize the utility of the EDSCLS data, the platform allows authorized users to download respondent-level data for all questions and scales.
 The initial usernames are included only with the student data.
 Those education agencies that have created a crosswalk between usernames and student identifiers can link individual-level student data to extant data (such as student administrative records) for further analyses.
-The data download process requires that the EDSCLS administrator read and acknowledge a
+The data download process requires that the EDSCLS administrator read and acknowledge a statement that these data contain private, identifiable information and must be handled in accordance with applicable confidentiality and privacy regulations.
+The data export functionality (and associated data import functionality) also allows schools to send data to districts for the purposes of creating district-level reports and allows districts to send data to states for the same purpose.

-26 The ability to track submission rates does not mean administrators can track individual responses.
+24 The ability to track submission rates does not mean administrators can track individual responses.
 Upon the completion of a data collection, when the results can be viewed, username credentials for parents, teachers, and noninstructional staff are removed from the data and replaced with random IDs to decouple answers from personally identifiable information.
 Administrators do have the option of maintaining student usernames so that they can link individual student responses to other datasets, such as achievement levels.